CDNRae/pkhex-bulk-egg-generator/README.md

 Previously called the Bulk Pokemon Importer.
 The Bulk Egg Generator is a PKHeX plugin that allows you to generate eggs in your Pokemon save files.
 There are additional options that allow the user to control certain aspects of the generated eggs, such as their typing, IVs, nature, and so on.

 ## Current Features
-* Bulk import up to 100 Pokemon eggs at a time
+* Bulk generate up to 100 Pokemon eggs at a time
 * Restrict the generated eggs by one or more types, and opt to consider the eggs' future evolutions
 * Set the minimum and maxiumum IV values you want the generated eggs to have
 * Set the chance of a Pokemon being shiny